2745518585/Orita/README_en-CN.md

 `/s [key [value]]` If `key` is not given, output `settings.json` file.
 If `key` is given but `value` is not given, output the value of `key`.
 If `%{RESET}%` is appended after `key`, the item will be reset to the default value, which is read from `%{FILE_PATH}%/files/settings.json`.
 If `value` is appended after `key`, the value of `key` is changed to `value`.
 The key values of different layers in `key` are separated by `/`.

 `/f [num [value]]` If `num` is not given, output `file.json` file.
 If `num` is given but `value` is not given, output the value of the file numbered `num`.
 If `%{RESET}%` is appended after `num`, the file will be reset to the default value, which is read from `%{FILE_PATH}%/files/file.json`.
 If `value` is appended after `num`, the file is set to `value`.

+## Uninstall

+To uninstall Orita, use `orita clear` to delete all configuration files, and then remove the source files under the `Orita` directory.

+If you no longer need `CMake`, `GCC`, `MSVC`, or other components, please uninstall them manually.